-A family meal is one of the unique Vietnamese traditions, which emblematizes the beauty and longevity of Vietnamese culture.
+A family meal is one of unique Vietnamese traditions, which emblematizes the beauty and longevity of Vietnamese culture.
 It carries the meaning of reunion and creates strong bonds among generations in the family.

 The image of a woman preparing dishes and the joyful atmosphere in family gatherings will always be the most beautiful and unforgettable memory of every Vietnamese away from home.